'Are we alone?': Artemis II crew discusses important scientific questions the mission will help answer

 On some of the other objectives of the mission besides the remit to test out Orion spacecraft, the crew also addressed the need to take over manual control in space, something that simulators can’t fully replicate in NASA’s training facilities.
 While most of the flight is automated, the crew will perform a proximity operations demonstration in high-Earth orbit, piloting Orion to within 10 meters of the jettisoned upper stage.
 This is to reduce risk for future missions, which will involve docking with other spacecraft.
 In fact, the feedback from the Artemis II crew during this procedure will help ground teams improve the simulators for Artemis III and beyond.

-CSA’s mission specialist Jeremy Hansen also expanded on the geological observations the mission aims to make, such as the unexplained transfer of lunar regolith from one place to another and the Orientale crater on the far side, which human eyes have never laid eyes on.
+CSA’s mission specialist Jeremy Hansen also expanded on the geological observations the mission aims to make, such as the unexplained transfer of lunar regolith from one place to another and the Orientale basin on the far side, which human eyes have never laid eyes on.
 Pilot Victor Glover also chimed in with the mention of the figure of 3000 miles, a distance at which humans can start to see colors on the Moon besides its usual monochromatic appearance.
 "The lunar regolith—we think of it as monochrome, or black and white, or grey—there's olivine, which is green, and pyroxene, which is brown or grey.
 And so we can get close to see some of those minerals in the regolith up there that add color.
 And that is one of the things that I'm really looking forward to is being closer and seeing some of that detail," Glover explained.

 NASA’s Artemis II crew trains in Orion, with the closout crew in the background (Representative Image Source: NASA)